FareHarbor/fareharbor-docs/external-api/data-types.md

       "headline": "Epic Jet Ski Tour",
-      "description": "We are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.", "description_safe_html": "\u003cp\u003eWe are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.\u003c\/p\u003e", "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "cancellation_policy_safe_html": "\u003cp\u003eA full refund will be issued if notice is given at least 24 hours before start time.\u003c\/p\u003e", "location": "Honolulu, HI",
+      "description": "We are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.", "description_safe_html": "\u003cp\u003eWe are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.\u003c\/p\u003e", "description_text": "We are conveniently located just 5 minutes from Waikiki and will arrange for pickup\/dropoff at or near your hotel.", "description_bullets": [
+        "Located just 5 minutes from Waikiki.",
+        "Transportation included."
+      ],
+      "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "cancellation_policy_safe_html": "\u003cp\u003eA full refund will be issued if notice is given at least 24 hours before start time.\u003c\/p\u003e", "location": "Honolulu, HI",